Rifle grenade

 The Belgian ENERGA anti-tank rifle grenade was widely adopted by Western nations.

 A rifle grenade is a grenade that uses a rifle-based launcher to permit a longer effective range than would be possible if the grenade were thrown by hand.

 The practice of projecting grenades with rifle-mounted launchers was first widely used during World War I and World War II and continues to the present, with the term "rifle grenade" now encompassing many different types of payloads including high explosive, fragmentation, anti-tank warheads, concussion, smoke, incendiary, and flare missiles.

-Rifle grenades have largely been supplanted in the infantry fire support role by a combination of grenade launchers (typically affixed to rifles) and disposable anti-armor rockets.
+Rifle grenades have largely been supplanted in the infantry fire support role by a combination of grenade launchers (typically affixed to the handguard of rifles) and disposable anti-armor rockets.